 - To customize accessibility options for the setup process, select Accessibility and choose your options.

 - To allow your device to send information to Google, select Help make Chrome OS better by automatically sending diagnostic and usage data to Google.
 For details on what what gets reported, go to Error reporting in Change settings for all devices.

 - To use hardware security features, select System security setting.
 For details on the features, see About the secure module .

 - Read and accept the Chrome OS Terms of Service.

-- Sign in with your G Suite email address and password.
+- Sign in with your Google Workspace email address and password.

 - When enrollment is complete, click Done.